janpolowinski/dswarm-temporary-docu/D:SWARM-Use-Case-at-SLUB-Dresden.md

 In case a source requires specific mappings, we set up a dedicated project per source and combine the mappings during the task execution.
 For example, for processing the GBV data, we use the general OAI-PMH-MARC-XML mappings and those from an extra project "GBV extra", which serves for setting GBV-specific constants.

+The target schema we map to is a schema describing the format [Finc](https://finc.info/de/) is using for feeding the Solr index.
+To be able to merge the data with other sources provided via Finc, we export the data as XML compliant to this schema and import it to Solr using Shell scripts.

 # Statistics
 Processing all data sources takes XX seconds for XX records (containing XX statements at total) on a 8-cores ... machine using XX GB RAM for the Task processing unit and ...
 GB RAM for the d:swarm backend.
 ...
 Further hardware facts ...